Comparing Pluralsight Flow (aka GitPrime) to Their Top 3 Competitors

 A fast and informative way to compare Pluralsight alternatives is by considering how they transform their data sources into metrics they consider "important."
 Below are the major metrics touted by Pluralsight alternatives.
 They are grouped by data source:

 - Lines of Code.
-Popular metrics derived from Lines of Code include "Impact" aka "Line Impact", "Code Churn," and the inverse of Code Churn, "Efficiency."
+Popular metrics derived from Lines of Code include "Impact" aka "Diff Delta", "Code Churn," and the inverse of Code Churn, "Efficiency."

 - Issues => Pull Requests.
 "Cycle time," "Issue Throughput," and "Lead Time" are common names for metrics derived this data source.